Dr Max Dias MBBS BSc (Med) (UNSW) FRACS (Urol)

 Robotic, laparoscopic and general urological surgeon

 Max is an Australian trained consultant urological surgeon with appointments at Sydney Adventist Hospital, Norwest Private Hospital, Hornsby Ku-ring-gai Public Hospital and The Mater Private Hospital.
 Max has a sub-specialty interest and expertise in the use of minimally invasive surgery including laparoscopic and robotic techniques for the treatment of prostate, kidney and bladder cancers.
+Max is the appointed Head of the Centre for Robotic Surgery (Urology) at the Sydney Adventist Hospital.
 He is a certified robotic surgeon in the use of the DaVinci Robotic System having commenced robotic surgery when the Sydney Adventist Hospital acquired the system in 2012.
 He has been trained in the United States and locally, and mentors colleagues in the performance of robotic prostatectomy cases.

 Max is also an experienced endourologist offering laser treatment of kidney stones and benign prostate enlargement.